Registered Developer Program FAQ

 Do I have to sign a Non-Disclosure Agreement (NDA) to be in the NVIDIA Developer Program?

-No. The Registered Developer Program does not require an NDA.
-You are, however, expected to not share files or information within the program with others.
+The NVIDIA Developer Program does not require an NDA.
+However, you expected to not share files or documentation provided within the program with others.

 We require your real name in the Basic Profile information, but that information is not displayed to others.
-Your screen name (created when you made your original DevZone login) is your public identity.
-We also do not require you use your company email for the Registered Developer Program.
+We also do not require you use your company email for the NVIDIA Developer Program.
 You are welcome to use a personal email address, however, we revalidate email addresses from time to time.
-If you use a service that provides an auto-expiring/disposable email address(FakeInbox, 10minuteemail, etc.), or addresses that force verification on NVIDIA's part (Vanquish, Spamarrest, etc.), you will be blocked from all Registered Developer Programs.
-If you have used such an address for your initial Developer Zone registration, take care to change your email address before applying for a Registered Developer Program.
+If you use a service that provides an auto-expiring/disposable email address, or addresses that force verification on NVIDIA's domain, then your account may get blocked or deleted.

 If your company wants to establish a business relationship with NVIDIA, please use the Developer Zone contact form.
 We will direct your request to the right group.
 Please provide as much information as possible in the contact form so that we can expedite your request.